SymbolixAU/googleway/README.md

 ## install release version from CRAN
 install.packages("googleway")

-## install the development version from github
+## To install the development version you currently need v0.7.1002 of googlePolylines
+devtools::install_github("SymbolixAU/googlePolylines")

+## then you can install googleway
 devtools::install_github("SymbolixAU/googleway")

 ```